LivePersonInc/knowledge-center-archive/pages/documents/Release Notes/May/week-of-may-20th.md

 </tbody>
 </table>

 The agent and consumer file sharing capability has been expanded for document sharing (in the previous phase only photos could be shared).

 The following file types are supported:

 * PDF
 * DOC(X)
 * XLS(X)
 * PPT(x)

 All files types have a file size limitation of 5MB.
 The file sharing flow, functionality, capabilities, limitations remain similar to definitions described in photo sharing scope (view here).

 **Please note:** This feature requires enablement.
 Please contact your LivePerson account team for more information.

 **Limitations:** To allow an agent to send files, you will need to enable the site setting.
 In addition, you will need to configure the consumer side site setting (messaging.file.sharing.enabled).

+## Agent widget SDK: Configure sandbox attribute

+### Type: enhancement

+The iframe sandbox attribute used in the agent widgets enforces restrictions on content hosted in the iframe to protect the LiveEngage application from several malicious actions.
+LiveEngage has set a number of sandbox flags to relax these restrictions and allow required functionalities.

+Brands who sign the security waiver will be able to configure the sandbox attribute, giving them more flexibility to customize the Agent Widget SDK.

+**Dependencies:**

+* Brands who want to remove the sandbox attribute, will have to sign a security waiver
+* site setting: ‘disable.custom.widget.iframe.sandbox’ off by default